wesselbaum/conventional-git-log/README.md

 | `%_b` | Body of conventional commit |
 | `%_f` | Footer of conventional commit |
 | `%_o` | Origin remote as HTTPS url without '.git' |

+## Replacements
+The replacement elements are always an arrays containing objects with properties `replace` and `substring`.
+The replace property can be either a String or an RegExp.

+### String
+Starts and ends with quotation marks.
+Searches for all occurrences of the given string and replaces it with the `substring` property.

+### RegExp
+Starts and ends with `/` and may be followed with flags (`gim`).
+Searches for all occurrences according the RegExp and replaces it with the `substring` property.
+The `substring` property can contain the group placeholder (like `$1`).